123rd ACS realigns with the 178th Wing

 |0

-This work, 123rd ACS realigns with the 178th Wing [Image 6 of 6], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 123rd ACS realigns with the 178th Wing, by SSgt Amber Mullen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT